eslamabdallah74/our-edu-Assigiment/README.md

 **Please note that the application retrieves users who have transactions.
 Users without transactions will not be included in the result.**

 ---

-Feel free to expand on this base description and add further details as needed for your specific application.